Walfred-MA/CNVAnalyze/eQTL/AlternativeTissueExpression/README.md

 QTL_Lmm.py: python script to call lmm.R in bash.

-lmm.R: the R code to apply linear-mixed-model to estimate gene expression level on each tissue.
+lmm.R: the R code to apply linear-mixed-model to estimate allele expression level on each tissue.

 summary.sh: commands used to summary all results.